ioBroker/ioBroker.js-controller/docs/en/install/linux.md

     ``npm -v``

-only if **ALL** these commands do not produce a result (ie no longer display a version number) go to step 4 of this section, otherwise, or if the version does not match what you want it to:
+only if **ALL** these commands have no result (i.e. no longer display the version number) continue with step 4 of this section, otherwise, or if the version does not correspond to the desired one, do the following beforehand:

 3. Uninstall the existing node & node.js versions